-There are many good quality harnesses available, so you should have no trouble finding one that’s right for your faithful friend.
+- Do restrain your dog – There are dog harnesses available, so you should have no trouble finding one that’s right for your faithful friend.
 If your car’s big enough, you could also consider getting a dog cage for your boot.

 Finally, remember that all dogs who regularly go outside must have a microchip implanted by the time they’re eight weeks old.
 And if your taking your dog on a long journey, don’t forget their collar!
 It should feature your name and address, so that if they get lost, people will know who to contact.

 At Go Girl we specialise in insurance for families.
 We know what you need and we make sure we cover it.
 Find out more about our car insurance policies and benefits especially for families.